ArnaudBelcour/tabigecy/tutorials/README.md

 # Tabigecy tutorial

 An explanation of several outputs of Tabigecy and how they can be used.
-I also try to explain some issues that can be encountered when using Tabigecy.
+The tutorial also tries to explain some issues that can be encountered when using Tabigecy.

 ## Input